samtron1412/docs/soc/edu/learning.md

 - Focused mode: attention
     + Using rules and knowledge to solve the problem
-- Diffused mode: relaxing => gain new insights
+- Diffuse mode: relaxing => gain new insights
     + Spending time to think in a relax way about the problem in a natural setting or a comfortable setting.